Is Apple Coin coming? Apple thinks cryptocurrency has ‘long-term potential’

 In recent years Apple has embraced digital payment technology.
 First the company introduced Apple Pay in 2014, and most recently it debuted its Apple Card credit card.
 But Apple isn’t just looking at consumer-friendly payment technology of today—it’s keeping an eye on technologies that could become mainstream in the future, too.

-As CNBC reports, Jennifer Bailey, vice president at Apple Pay, revealed at a private event hosted by CNN last week that Apple is “watching” cryptocurrencies with interest:
+As CNBC reports, Jennifer Bailey, vice president at Apple Pay, revealed at CNN Business’ ‘The Table’ event last week that Apple is “watching” cryptocurrencies with interest:

 We think it’s interesting.
 We think it has interesting long-term potential, but we’re primarily focused on what consumers are using today.